-A. When issuing this voucher the PHA expects that if the family finds an approval unit, the PHA will have the money available to enter into a HAP contract with the owner.
+- A. When issuing this voucher the PHA expects that if the family finds an approval unit, the PHA will have the money available to enter into a HAP contract with the owner.
 However, the PHA is under no obligation to the family, to any owner, or to any other person, to approve a tenancy.
-The PHA does not have any liability to any party by the issuance of this youcher.

-party by the issuance of this voucher.

-The voucher does not give the family any right to participate in the PHA's housing choice voucher program.
-The family becomes participant in the PHA's housing choice voucher program when the HAP contract between the

-PHA and the owner takes effect.

-C. During the initial or any extended term of this voucher, the PHA may require the family to report progress in leasing a unit at such intervals and times as determined by the PHA.
+The PHA does not have any liability to any party by the issuance of this voucher.
+B. The voucher does not give the family any right to participate in the PHA's housing choice voucher program.
+The - B. The voucher does not give the family any right to participate in the PHA's housing choice voucher program.
+The family becomes participant in the PHA's housing choice voucher program when the HAP contract between the PHA and the owner takes effect. - C. During the initial or any extended term of this voucher, the PHA may require the family to report progress in leasing a unit at such intervals and times as determined by the PHA.